Simplified Facade (Structural Pattern)

 🌑 Why Facade Pattern

-She needs a simple interface for her application that abstracts away the complexity of interacting with analytics internal objects and provides a single point of access.
+She needs a simple interface for her application that hides the complexity of interacting with the internal objects of Analytics and provides a single point of access.

-Like has a single point of contact for all the gossip in the neighbourhood, i.e. her mom.
+Like Architect Spidey has a single point of contact for all the gossip in the neighbourhood, i.e. her mom.
 Her mother caught all the gossip from the different spiders in the neighbourhood.

 🌥️ Outline

 The Facade pattern is a structural pattern that provides a simple interface to a complex library.
-It hides the complexity and interaction between different objects in the library.
+It hides the complexity of interactions between different objects in the library.

 Facade - Face of a building.